bmedici/rest-ftp-daemon/README.md

 # rest-ftp-daemon -p 4000 start
 ```

-Check that the daemon is running and serve its status as a JSON structure on ```http://localhost:3200/status```.
+Check that the daemon is running and exposes a JSON status structure on ```http://localhost:3200/status```.

-The dashbaord will provide a gobal view exposed on ```http://localhost:3200/```
+The dashbaord will provide a gobal view on ```http://localhost:3200/```

-If the daemon seems to exit as soon as it's launched, this may be due to logfiles that cannot be written on (check permissions or owner).
+If the daemon appears to exit quickly when launched, it may be caused by logfiles that can't be written (check files permissions or owner).

-Launcher options are:
+Launcher options :

 | Param   | Short         | Default       | Description                                                 |
 |-------  |-------------- |-------------  |-----------------------------------------------------------  |